VinceZK/Portal/docs/README.md

 # Build a Real CRUD App using Angular
-Well, there are tons of blogs on how to build a CRUD app.
-But this blog is trying to focus on the word **“Real”**.
+There are tons of blogs to tell how to build a CRUD app.
+I try to add one more which focuses on the word **“Real”**.
-Lots of examples show people how easy it is to build a CRUD app.
+Lots of examples show people how easy it is to build a CRUD App.
+They either have the purpose to advertise certain tools, or are some beginner's learning experience.
-As I never think it is that easy, so I try to tell how difficult it is?
+I never think building CRUD App is that easy, instead, I will tell how difficult it is?
 What are the hiding or missing pieces in those easy examples?
-And how we can simplified it without losing qualities?
+And how can we simplify it without losing qualities?

-I will use the example of user management module, which almost every system needs.
+I will use the example of user management module, which almost every system has.
-It is a good example to dive into the nitty-gritty.
+It is a good example to dive into the nitty-gritty of a real CRUD App.
-A "user" is a person who has been granted permissions to access a system’s resource.
+Here, a "user" is a person who has been granted permissions to access a system’s resource.
 You will read a lot of thoughts, patterns, as well as difficulties in developing such kind of Apps.

 I use Angular as the UI technology, because our philosophy agrees, mainly on the bidirectional binding and component structuring.